 Optimising Sustainable Financial Portfolios

-The project is based on current research developed at the Department of Computer Science at Copenhagen University and done in collaboration with FinE and Invest Fondsmæglerselskab A/S.
+The project was based on current research developed at the Department of Computer Science at the University of Copenhagen and done in collaboration with FinE and Invest Fondsmæglerselskab A/S. The industrial partners e.g. provided essential ESG data that was used in all student projects.

 Martin Elsman, Professor, Department of Computer Science